-The AAMI campus is located in the historic "Movie Lab" building just one block from the Hudson River.
-The entire premise is well-lighted, ventilated and air-conditioned, providing a cheerful and comfortable atmosphere during all seasons of the year.
+The AAMI campus is located in the historic "Paramount" building just one block from Times Square.
+The entire premise is well-lighted, ventilated, and air-conditioned, providing a cheerful and comfortable atmosphere during all seasons of the year.
 Physical facilities are readily accessible for the disabled.

-In addition to the usual classroom facilities for lecture and discussion, there are specially designed laboratories for Restorative Art and Computer Science which enhance the opportunities for students to learn by doing.
-An embalming "demonstration" laboratory that reflects a functional embalming laboratory was completed in 2010.
+In addition to the usual classroom facilities for lecture and discussion, there are specially designed laboratories for Restorative Art and Computer Science which enhance the opportunities for students to learn; and an embalming "demonstration" laboratory that reflects a functional embalming facility.